JiangWeibeta/ECVC/README.md

 # ECVC
-The code of ECVC is in preparation.
+The code will be released after the acceptence of the paper.

 ### Cite